 A Word About Safety

-So you work in retail, and get frustrated by the droves coming into your stores taking what they'd like and disappearing into the moonlight.
+So you work in retail and get frustrated by the droves coming into your stores taking what they'd like and disappearing into the moonlight.
 You wish there was something you could do about it.
+Well, you can.

 First things first.
 Every company has different rules.
 There are companies that will watch people steal on camera, only to file a police report.
 Contact is against their policy.
 There are companies that will do whatever they can to apprehend thieves and take them into custody.
 It is important for you to know where your company stands, so you aren't endangering your job.